thenewdarling/CurseOfStrahd/Session Recaps/Session 15.md

 "Perhaps you should learn to keep your nose out of other people's business."
 [[Arabelle]] seems generally unflustered by this, and wishes us well.

-We lead our horses by foot up the thin hill to the abbey, and leave them with a stable hand for a few gold pieces, joining a queue to see the [[Abbot]].
+We lead our horses by foot up the thin hill to the [[abbey]], and leave them with a stable hand for a few gold pieces, joining a queue to see the [[Abbot]].

 **The party ends the session with [[Magda]] on 46 HP, [[Jeremiah]] on 26 HP, [[Arlo]] on 65 HP, and [[Varian]] on 28 HP.
 (If I'm remembering right) the entire party have a point of exhaustion, either from travelling through the night, or from the cackle fever.**